• Skip to main content

 • Heavy cream – adds a creamy richness to this dish.
 I do not recommend substituting half-and-half or whole milk.

-• Kosher salt and pepper – enhance all flavors and bring them together in one cohesive dish.
+• Kosher salt and black pepper – enhance all flavors and combine them in one cohesive dish. (black pepper not pictured)

 How to make Twice Baked Mashed Potatoes: